catalogfi/garden.js/Development.md

 cd /path/to/garden.js
 yarn link:all /path/to/your/project
 ```

+**Default Target**: If no target project path is specified, the script defaults to `../garden-kiosk` relative to the current directory.

 This single command will:
 - Automatically detect all packages in `packages/` directory (excluding `test`)